Bismarck161/Math/README.md

 # Math

-All Programms are Tkinter GUI's, so it is needed to install Numpy and Tkinter.
+All Programms that i have written for School.
+It is needed to import Numpy and Tkinter for most of them.